 Find yourself saying ‘yes’ a lot?
 It could be doing your career, and your wellbeing, serious damage.
-This piece shares some tips and advice on how to assess opportunities and say no.
+This piece shares some tips and advice on how to master the art of saying no.

 This is Part Five of the Women’s Agenda Emerging Leaders Playbook, supported by Charles Sturt University.
 Find the series here.